-In this chapter we turn our attention to VED (Vehicle Excise Duty) with information about:
+In this chapter we turn our attention to road tax or VED (Vehicle Excise Duty) with information about:

 - The history of VED

 - Changes in Vehicle Excise Duty

 - Taxing your vehicle and how to pay road tax

 - How to cancel road tax and refunds of VED

 - How to reduce your road tax

 The history of VED or UK Car Tax

 Often misleadingly called a ‘Road Tax’ or referred to as ‘Car Tax’, Vehicle Excise Duty (VED) is in reality a tax on owning a vehicle rather than a tax to pay for the use of public roads in the UK.
 Many motorists complain about the car tax rates they have to pay compared to the state of the roads but revenue from this road tax hasn’t been ring-fenced (and therefore only used for road maintenance) for 80 years.
 We’ll look at the development of the car tax to understand the changes in its administration and collection and what factors can increase or decrease the price of your road tax giving information up to the most recent changes in April 2017.